 PreambleA BRIEF HISTORY OF THE TEMA JOINT CHURCH (TJC)

-In August, 1992, God in His own wisdom and working through the Tema Industrial Chaplaincy and a determined group of Christians, planted the seed for the Joint Church Congregation.
+In August, 1992, God in His own wisdom and working through the Tema Industrial Chaplaincy and a determined group of Christians, planted the seed for the Tema Joint Church Congregation.
 The motivating factor was the desire for an ecumenical English-speaking and shorter services to serve all persons living in and around Tema.

-The first service was held on Sunday, 2nd August, 1992, (21 years ago) at the Tema Joint Church Centre.
-Since then, the Congregation has increased steadily.
-The Church expresses its faith through Sunday Bible Studies and Worship, Wednesday Teaching Service, Friday Morning Devotion, Saturday prayer meetings and the work of the various groups, namely, the Men’s Fraternity, the Ladies Fellowship, the Young Adults Fraternity, the Youth Fellowship, the Junior Youth and Children’s Service, the Music Ministry, the Social Action Ministry, the Welfare Ministry, the Evangelism and Discipleship Ministry, the Worship and ICT Committee, the the Finance Committee, the Property, Building and Transport Committee, the Joint News Editorial Board, the Church Partnership Committee and Bible Study Groups that meet one day of the week in various homes and the Family life Counselling Team (under re-organisation).
+The first service was held on Sunday, 2nd August, 1992, at the Joint Church Centre, Tema.
+Since then, the number of worshippers has increased steadily.
+The Church expresses its faith through Bible Studies and Worship, Wednesday Teaching Service, Friday Morning Devotion, prayer meetings and the work of the various groups and committees, namely, the Men’s Fellowship, the Ladies’ Fellowship, the Young Adults’ Fellowship, the Youth Fellowship, the Junior Youth and Children’s Service, the Music Ministry, the Social Action Ministry, the Welfare Ministry, the Evangelism and Discipleship Ministry, the Worship and ICT Committee, the the Finance Committee, the Property, Building and Transport Committee, the Joint News Editorial Board, the Church Partnership Committee and Bible Study Groups that meet once a week in various homes and at the Church premises.

-The Vision of TJCThe vision of the TJC summarized as follows states a clear challenging picture of the future, Bring men and women into true fellowship with God so that they can live life at its fullest in Christ.
-(I have come that they might have life, and have it to the full John 10:10).
+The Vision of TJCThe vision of the TJC is to bring men, women, youth and children into true fellowship with God so that they can live lives to the fullest in Christ. (“I have come that they might have life and have it to the full.” - John 10:10).